-SUMO Geophysics was commissioned by Babraham Bioscience Technologies to conduct a SUMO Plus+ Survey at Babraham Campus, Cambridge.
-This is our advance level survey which combines a SUMO Utility Survey with a detailed Ground Penetrating Radar (GPR) survey to check for other ‘anomalies’ below the ground.
-In this case, there was a suspected fuel tank which was unlikely to have been identified by a standard utility survey.
+SUMO Geophysics was asked to conduct a SUMO plus+ Survey at the Babraham Campus in Cambridge.
+The SUMOplus+ survey is an advanced level survey which combines a SUMO Utility Survey with a detailed Ground Penetrating Radar (GPR) survey.
+This combination allows SUMO to asses a range of ‘anomalies’ that may be present on a site.
+In this case study, the client suspected there was a buried fuel tank.
+This was unlikely to have been identified by a standard utility survey.

 The process and results:

-SUMO surveyed a 1m orthogonal grid with our Dual Frequency Ground Penetrating Radar (GPR) which combines 300MHz and 800MHz antennas.
-The data was post-processed, and the fuel tank was clearly located approximately 30m away from the main building.
-However, once we started processing the date further we located more than expected….
+SUMO surveyed a 1m orthogonal grid with our Dual Frequency Ground Penetrating Radar (GPR) equipment (which combines 300MHz and 800MHz antennas).
+The data was post-processed and the fuel tank was located approximately 30m away from the main building.
+But once we started processing the data further we located more than expected….

 The Secret Garden Discovery:

-Directly in front of the building an interesting ‘anomaly’ was revealed within the GPR data.
-The dimensions were approximately 40m x 14m and it looked very similar to previous formal gardens that we had located.
+In front of the building, an interesting ‘anomaly’ was identified within the GPR data.
+The dimensions of the anomaly were approximately 40m x 14m and appeared to show an ornate design.
+After research and interpretation, we believed that we had located the historic formal gardens.

-At SUMO we have one of the only high-density radar systems in the UK, this equipment takes readings every 8cm which means we could greatly improve the solution of the previous 1m x 1m survey.
-We deployed this to site and the results were outstanding…
+At SUMO we utilise the latest non-invasive technology, including one of the only High-Density GPR systems in the UK.
+High-Density GPR equipment collects data readings at 8cm intervals.
+This means SUMO could greatly improve the resolution of the previous 1m x 1m survey.

 The above image clearly shows the areas of compacted ground or walls remaining in the grounds from the complex formal garden design.
 The extent of the formal garden was approximately 40m x 14m and the depth of the features was extremely shallow at 0.2m below the ground.